grafana/sobek/README.md

 // Output: 42
 ```

-There are two standard mappers: [TagFieldNameMapper](https://pkg.go.dev/github.com/dop251/goja#TagFieldNameMapper) and
+There are two standard mappers: [TagFieldNameMapper](https://pkg.go.dev/github.com/grafana/sobek#TagFieldNameMapper) and
-[UncapFieldNameMapper](https://pkg.go.dev/github.com/dop251/goja#UncapFieldNameMapper), or you can use your own implementation.
+[UncapFieldNameMapper](https://pkg.go.dev/github.com/grafana/sobek#UncapFieldNameMapper), or you can use your own implementation.

 Native Constructors
 -------------------

-In order to implement a constructor function in Go use `func (goja.ConstructorCall) *goja.Object`.
+In order to implement a constructor function in Go use `func (sobek.ConstructorCall) *sobek.Object`.
-See [Runtime.ToValue()](https://pkg.go.dev/github.com/dop251/goja#Runtime.ToValue) documentation for more details.
+See [Runtime.ToValue()](https://pkg.go.dev/github.com/grafana/sobek#Runtime.ToValue) documentation for more details.

 Regular Expressions
 -------------------

-Goja uses the embedded Go regexp library where possible, otherwise it falls back to [regexp2](https://github.com/dlclark/regexp2).
+Sobek uses the embedded Go regexp library where possible, otherwise it falls back to [regexp2](https://github.com/dlclark/regexp2).

 Exceptions
 ----------